 The University of Memphis does not mail statements, instead, statements are available to students through myMemphis, the University’s student database system.
 Students are sent e-mail reminders to check myMemphis for their statement before each semester for which they are enrolled.
 Students are responsible for payments by the due date and they vary by semester.
 Students have two options in paying their bill.
 They can pay in full prior to the deadline or they can sign up for the installment payment plan.

 Students can sign up to give others (parents, employers, etc.) the ability to access their account information in the TigerXpress system.
 Authorized users may view student account balance and make payments.
 For more information on how your student can sign you up, visit the Authorized User website.

 Payments may be made by credit card and electronic check through the TigerXpress system, by mail to the University of Memphis lockbox, and in person at the Bursar’s Office in Room 115 of Wilder Tower.

 Memphis, Tennessee 38148-0313

 Below is a list of typical charges that are found on a student’s statement.
-For a detailed list of fees that cover most student situations, please click here.
+For a detailed list of fees that cover most student situations, visit the Fees website.
 Please note that fees are subject to change without notice.